-During lockdown whilst driving lessons with a driving instructor are not allowed, it is important to keep your driving practice going, but you will need to keep checking the Government Guidelines to ensure that you are allowed to practice driving.
+During lockdown whilst driving lessons in Southend and the rest of the UK, with a driving instructor are not allowed, it is important to keep your driving practice going, but you will need to keep checking the Government Guidelines to ensure that you are allowed to practice driving.

 The DVSA currently state that learners can practise driving with members of their household or support bubble as long as it’s on an essential journey.
 Please note that you can only practice with fully qualified drivers who are 21 or older, had their driving licence for 3 or more years and of course, they must be from your household.